Useful Information

 Soutaishou-omukae (Reception of the Supreme Commander)

 Warriors on horseback marching through the town and racing down narrow paths through the rice field travel back and forth, announcing updates to the leaders who are already seated, waiting to receive the Supreme Commander.
-This year, the Supreme Commander role was filled by the first born grandson of the reigning Supreme Commader!
-At 14 he has now reached the historical age of manhood, his debut at the festival was only days after his coming of age ceremony.
+This year, the Supreme Commander role was filled by the firstborn grandson of the reigning Supreme Commader!
+At 14 he has now reached the historical age of manhood, his debut at the festival was only days after his coming-of-age ceremony.
 Next year his grandfather will return to the position where he will stay until his son will permanently take over.

 While waiting, there are dance performances, conch shell blowing, and warriors on horseback rushing in to provide information.

-There was a short break in the action, and suddenly visitors were permitted to enter the square and mingle with the Samurai leaders, warriors, conch shell horn bearers and more.
+There was a short break in the action, and suddenly visitors were permitted to enter the square and mingle with the Samurai leaders, warriors, conch shell horn bearers, and more.
 Taking photos with them as they sat in character was so much fun.
 I turned to thank one of the leaders for the photo when he suddenly offered me some sake and a snack from his tray of traditional snacks (umeboshi and cucumbers!) which was a big surprise.
-It was so much fun to connect with such a high ranking warrior and glimpse behind the character and see he is actually a really nice old man!
+It was so much fun to connect with such a high-ranking warrior and glimpse behind the character and see he is actually a really nice old man!
 When the break time ended, the tough shouting and samurai acting began again!

 Suddenly the conch shell horn bearers stood to attention and sounded their horns to announce the arrival of the Supreme Commander.
-Flanked by more tough looking men on horses, the procession was impressive!
+Flanked by more tough-looking men on horses, the procession was impressive!

 Gyouretsu (Samurai Procession)